 Activities: Read the assigned articles and join the discussion.
-Also, remember to post critique #1 by midnight on Sunday, February 7th.
-There is no penalty for critiques posted a few minutes late, but you will lose points for critiques posted after 1:00 am.
+Also, remember to post your critique by midnight on Sunday, February 6th.
+There is no penalty for assignments posted a few minutes late, but you will lose points for those posted after 1:00 am.

-Week 5 (Feb 8 - 12): New channels of persuasion
+Week 5 (Feb 8 - 13): New channels of persuasion